 Your little one’s introduction to prep can seem equal parts anxiety-inducing and exciting – and it’s important to be prepared for a range of emotions from both yourself as parents and carers as well as from your child.
 Finding the right school for your family and being prepared to support your little one’s emotional needs can make the process much easier than you may think.

 Starting prep is not just about the first day of school, but rather setting your child up for a smooth transition from early learning to a life of education.
 Parents should work in partnership with their chosen school to make this big step much less daunting.
-According to the Victorian Education Department, “successful transition programs contribute to 60 per cent of student learning improvement in academic and social development”.
+According to the Victorian Department of Education, 60 per cent of students gained improvement in academic and social factors well after their engagement in transition programs.
 With this in mind, the school’s transition program is imperative to not only your little one’s adjustment into prep, but also their long-term academic outcomes so be sure to attend information sessions and educate yourself on the school’s transition period and how it can assist your little one.

 Finding the right fit